Want to get your business-to-business prospect’s attention? Done the right way, good old-fashioned direct mail can be a key part of your strategy.

 If you want to get your audience’s attention, your communications must be relevant to their needs at the very moment they get them.

-Thanks to smartphones, consumers have access to everything 24/7, notes Fitzpatrick.
+Today, consumers have access to everything 24/7, notes Fitzpatrick.
 This has impacted the way email marketers approach how they position their messaging, making their design accessible on a multitude of devices and scheduling delivery time for optimal opens and clickthroughs.

 These changes to email have filtered through to direct mail as well, she notes.
 Just as they expect increased relevancy and timeliness with electronic mail, so too do they expect the paper mail they receive to be meaningful to their particular needs, particularly if there’s an existing business relationship.